alipiry/nextjs-firebase-auth-template/README.md

 ### Firebase Admin

-Retrieve you admin credentials by referring to the [Official documentation](https://firebase.google.com/docs/admin/setup).
-Once in your possession, open `src/lib/firebase.admin.ts` and update the configuration initialisation to fit your needs.
+Retrieve your admin credentials by referring to the [official documentation](https://firebase.google.com/docs/admin/setup).
+Once in your possession, open [`src/lib/firebase.admin.ts`](./src/lib/firebase.admin.ts) and update the configuration initialisation to fit your needs.

 ### Loading Page/State

 Whilst waiting for the Firebase client to update your credentials, the application will display a loading page/state.
-You can modify the output at `src/providers/auth:94`.
+You can modify the output at [`src/providers/auth:94`](./src/providers/auth).

 ## SSR

-In order to utilise your token to fetch content on the server, you will need to wrap you page with the `useSSR` hook or a variant thereof (e.g. `useExampleProps`).
+In order to utilise your token to fetch content on the server, you will need to wrap your pages with the `useSSR` hook or a variant thereof e.g., `useExampleProps`.

 ```tsx
 export default function Login() {